 Stop Limit orders can be executed on the Interdax platform using the order panel on the upper left-hand side.

-- Set a sell stop limit order below the current market price to stop the trade and limit any losses.
+- Set a sell stop limit order below the current mark price to stop the trade and limit any losses.

 - Set a stop limit order to sell above your entry price if the market moves in your favour, to lock in profits if the market reverses.

-There are two prices associated with a stop limit order; the limit price and the stop price.
+There are two prices associated with stop limit orders; the limit price and the trigger price.

-Once confirmed, the stop limit order then appears on the 'Stops' tab.
+Once confirmed, the stop limit order then appears on the 'Conditionals' tab.
 You can click 'Cancel' to cancel the stop limit order.